mgk2014/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-10](figure/unnamed-chunk-10.png)

+#### Observations
-Observations: This histogram, does not do a good job of comparing the new estimated values to the original observations
+This histogram, does not do a good job of comparing the new estimated values to the original observations

 #### Calculate the new mean, median and plot the difference with the original mean, median